How could Brexit affect my account?

 The Share Centre is only authorised and regulated by the Financial Conduct Authority to provide investment services in the UK.
 As a direct result of Brexit, if we wanted to continue to provide those services in EEA countries we would need to seek permission from each country’s financial services regulator and have an office in that country, which is not a practical solution for us unfortunately.

-We are continuing to explore whether there are other ways to continue to provide services on a limited basis and will keep affected customers informed.
+We are continuing to explore whether there are other ways to continue to provide services on a limited basis.

 Why is this happening?

 As we will no longer be a member of the EU, we will not be able to provide stockbroking services to customers that live in the EEA.